Greater freedom, greater responsibilities

 The Tutor System

 Each year group has five classes, each with a dedicated Form Tutor who monitors the academic progress, behaviour and welfare of each student.
-This teacher is the main point of contact for the student in his class and sees them twice a day for registration.
+This teacher is the main point of contact for students and sees them twice a day for registration.
 They are also the first and central point of contact for parents and other staff.

 We encourage our students to participate fully in their College life and community.
 The Student Council allows students to have their voices heard, to explore issues and solutions and make a meaningful contribution to the development and direction of their College.

 At the start of the academic year, each form group or class elects a Form Rep whose role is to represent the views of their peers at House Council meetings and Whole School Council meetings.
 School Council representatives also take their proposals to the Headteacher and the Senior Leadership Team, so this role provides valuable leadership experience for the students.

 For further information about the Student Council, please email Student Voice Coordinator, Elise Falla.